The64thGamer/cheeseepedia/content/ro0riabru5rt1p2b/content.md

 ## Design

-As his name implies he is an elf parody of [Elton John](https://ro.wikipedia.org/wiki/Elton_John).He is an Elf wearing a pair of green eccentric glasses,a green long sleeve shirt,a green pair of pants,a red pair of shorts held up by 2 red criss cross suspenders,a red vest with white fur accents,a pair of red pointy shoes with silver bells on the tips,and a red santa hat.
+As his name implies he is an elf parody of [Elton John](https://ro.wikipedia.org/wiki/Elton_John).He is an Elf wearing a pair of green eccentric glasses,a green long sleeve shirt,a green pair of pants,a red pair of shorts held up by 2 red criss cross suspenders,a red vest with white fur accents,a pair of red pointy shoes with silver bells on the tips,and a red Santa hat.

 ## Movements